carlfranklin/FFmpegBlazorDemo/README.md

 ### ASP.NET and web development Workload

-In order to build Blazor apps, the `ASP.NET and web development` workload needs to be installed, so if you do not have that installed let's do that now.
+In order to build Blazor apps, the `ASP.NET and web development` workload needs to be installed.

 ![image-20220707092943396](md-images/image-20220707092943396.png)